jasongilman/proto-repl/README.md

 ### Recommended Atom Settings

-See [this gist](https://gist.github.com/jasongilman/d1f70507bed021b48625#file-my_atom_clojure_setup-md) for instructions on the best way to setup Atom and other packages for Clojure development.
+See [https://git.io/atom_clojure_setup](https://git.io/atom_clojure_setup) for instructions on the best way to setup Atom and other packages for Clojure development.

 ### Recommended Additional Packages